Load-Balanced Portfolio Hosting

-Self-hosted static website deployment using Raspberry Pi, Docker, and NGINX.
+Self-hosted static website deployment with Docker, NGINX, Proxmox, secure publishing, and tested failover.

 Project Goal